blocklessnetwork/blockless-docs/src/pages/protocol/networking/selection.md

 2. **Range filters**: If the filter value is an object with "min" and "max" properties (e.g., a specified range for computational power), the score is calculated as follows: $f_k(v_{(i, k)})=1$ if $v_{(i, k)}$ falls within the specified range (i.e., the computer meets the minimum and maximum requirements); otherwise, the score is 0.

-The suitability score calculation enables the node selection algorithm to assign a numerical value to each device based on how closely it adheres to the user's requirements.
+The suitability score calculation enables the node selection algorithm to assign a numerical value to each device based on how closely it adheres to the user's (nnApp’s) requirements.
 This quantitative assessment forms the foundation for the subsequent simulated annealing process, which searches for the most suitable device by balancing exploration and exploitation.

 ### Simulated Annealing Process